HibberdLab/hibberdlab.github.com/members.md

     <div class="media-body">
       <h4 class="media-heading">Conor Simpson</h4>
       <p> Conor is a BBSRC DTP student.
 He graduated with an MSci from the University of Nottingham.
 For his masters project at Nottingham he worked on the N-end rule pathway of programmed protein degradation.
 Currently, through exploiting the natural variation in the C<sub>4</sub> species
-      <i>Gynanropsis gynandra</i>, Conor is using specific breeding methods in
+      <i>Gynanropsis gynandra</i>, Conor is using specific breeding methods in conjunction with quantitative genetics to calculate the heritability
-      conjunction with quantitative genetics to calculate the heritability and number of genes responsible for certain C<sub>4</sub> characteristics.
+      and number of genes responsible for certain C<sub>4</sub> characteristics.
+Additionally, with the aim of identifying loci responsible for complex
-      Additionally, with the aim of identifying loci responsible for complex C<sub>4</sub> phenotypes, such as Kranz anatomy, he is using quantitative trait loci (QTL) analysis to generate a high-density genetic map in G. gynandra.</p>
+      C<sub>4</sub> phenotypes, such as Kranz anatomy, he is using quantitative trait loci (QTL) analysis to generate a high-density genetic map in <i>G. gynandra</i>.</p>
     </div>
   </div>
 </div>